 No employee will be unilaterally authorized to issue or accept a wire transfer related to a mortgage.

-No employee that is involved in the mortgage loan origination process (underwriters, appraisers, loan officers, etc.) will originate or verify a mortgage loan related wire.
+No employee that is involved in the mortgage loan origination process (underwriters, loan officers, etc.) will originate or verify a mortgage loan related wire.

 All wire disbursements for mortgage transactions require two approvers.